Leslie M. Harris: Research

 Harris has also co-edited two books with Daina Ramey Berry.
 The first of these was Slavery and Freedom in Savannah, published in 2014.
 In collaboration with the Telfair Museums preservation of the slave quarters at the Owens–Thomas House, the chapters in the volume study urban slavery in antebellum Georgia and aim to place urban slavery in the broader context of southern American slavery.
 The book focuses on Savannah, Georgia both as an integral part of the staple crop production of the surrounding rural areas as well as a distinctive area with somewhat different social systems.
 Though Slavery and Freedom in Savannah begins with a study of the founding of the Province of Georgia in the mid-1700s and largely focuses on studying slavery in Savannah, it also studies the ramifications of these systems as late as the era of the Civil Rights Movement in the mid-1900s.
 Harris and Berry also co-edited the 2018 book Sexuality and Slavery: Reclaiming Intimate Histories in the Americas, a collection that E. R. Crowther wrote uses the small amount of evidence that is available on the topic to understand "how intimacy and sexuality operated in the cruel world of slavery".

 Harris has engaged in substantial public education regarding African American history.
 She was one of the historians who was consulted on The 1619 Project for The New York Times.
-Harris has written that although she "vigorously argued" that evidence was insufficient to conclude "that the patriots fought the American Revolution in large part to preserve slavery in North America" that against," the project was overall a "much-needed corrective to the blindly celebratory histories that once dominated our understanding of the past."
-Unfortunately, she wrote, by ignoring her advice, editors opened the door for critics to "use the overstated claims to discredit the entire undertaking".
+Harris has written that although she argued that evidence was insufficient to conclude "that the patriots fought the American Revolution in large part to preserve slavery in North America," the project was overall a "much-needed corrective to the blindly celebratory histories that once dominated our understanding of the past."
+She has also stated that by ignoring her advice, editors opened the door for critics to "use the overstated claims to discredit the entire undertaking".